awesomelistsio/awesome/README.md

 * **[Awesome OCaml](https://github.com/awesomelistsio/awesome-ocaml):** A curated list of awesome frameworks, libraries, tools, and resources for the OCaml programming language.
 * **[Awesome Java](https://github.com/awesomelistsio/awesome-java):** A curated list of awesome frameworks, libraries, tools, and resources for Java programming.
 * **[Awesome Julia](https://github.com/awesomelistsio/awesome-julia):** A curated list of awesome resources, libraries, tools, and tips for Julia programming.
+* **[Awesome Kotlin](https://github.com/awesomelistsio/awesome-kotlin):** A curated list of awesome tools, libraries, frameworks, and resources for Kotlin.
 * **[Awesome Perl](https://github.com/awesomelistsio/awesome-perl):** A curated list of awesome frameworks, libraries, tools, and resources for the Perl programming language.
 * **[Awesome PureScript](https://github.com/awesomelistsio/awesome-purescript):** A curated list of awesome PureScript resources, libraries, tools, and tips.
 * **[Awesome Python](https://github.com/awesomelistsio/awesome-python):** A curated list of awesome frameworks, libraries, tools, and resources for Python programming.